chrisminnick/spot-toolkit/docs/ch09_1_ai_assisted_writing_and_summarization.md

 ### Evaluate Prompt Performance with the Golden Set

-Content Buddy includes a full evaluation framework using a “golden set” of briefs, transcripts, and source files.
+SPOT includes a full evaluation framework using a “golden set” of briefs, transcripts, and source files.
 Each test includes expected behavior and is scored against your prompt templates.

 Run the full suite like this: